fortran01/scrape-tpl/README.md

 # Toronto Public Library New Items Scraper

 A TypeScript application that monitors the Toronto Public Library RSS feed for new items and sends email notifications when changes are detected.
-The application runs daily on Fly.io and maintains a persistent record of previous feed states to avoid duplicate notifications.
+The application uses PostgreSQL for efficient data persistence and runs daily on various platforms with minimal database usage.

 ## Features